Genealogy Buff - Obituary Collection from Worcester County, Massachusetts

 WWII Navy Veteran

-A long - time resident of Massachusetts, Raymond attended local schools there and was a graduate of Becker College in Worcester.
+LITTLETON, Massachusetts, Raymond attended local schools there and was a graduate of Becker College in Worcester.
 For many years he was a specialist photographer and owned and operated Ray Dubie Studios in Athol, Mass.
-He later moved to San Diego, Calif., where he operated his own hearing aid business in Escondido, Calif.
+He later moved to San Diego, Calif.
 During World War II he served with the United States Navy.

 Raymond also had many interests during his life that included outdoor activities such as skiing and boating.
 He was also a private pilot.
 For the past 13 years he has resided in Littleton.